What to Get Stronger at Any Age? Embrace Strength Training!

 Before moving on to weight machines or free weights, you can start with bodyweight exercises.
 These are fantastic for building strength, improving flexibility, and enhancing balance.
 Some excellent examples include:

-• Squats: Strengthen your legs and core.
+• Bodyweight Squats: Strengthen your legs and core.

-• Planks: Improve core stability.
+• Planks: To improve core stability.

 There are many more!
 For example, check out my post for pickleball players on exercises for strength, agility, and more.